dlakaplan/ztf_tiling/README.md

 # ztf_tiling

+**Note**: unlikely to work for Dec>80deg since part of the tile will come close to wrapping over the pole.

 ## Data:
 data sources (in `data/`):
  * `ztf_fields.txt`: list of ZTF field centers for primary and secondary grids.
 From XXX?